UMD: A Globally Connected University

 Once accepted to your IES program, you will pay a $500 deposit to IES directly.
 The remaining IES program fees will be charged to your UMD student account.
 You will be able to use any financial aid you have from UMD towards these charges.

-Scholarships for this program are available through the UMD Education Abroad Fund and IES Scholarship Funds including the Diversity Scholarship, Disability Scholarship and need-based awards.
+Scholarships for this program are available through the UMD Education Abroad Scholarship and IES Scholarship Funds including the Diversity Scholarship, Disability Scholarship and need-based awards.
 Pell Grant recipients should also apply for the Early Aid Program to get a financial aid decision before you have even been accepted to your program!